 The Undelivered Goods Scam

-The undelivered goods scam is when scammers sell essential goods online and allow for people to purchase them.
-The buyer then puts in their financial information and purchases the product, but yet doesn’t receive said product.
-The scammer then takes the money that was used to purchase the product, and doesn’t send anything in return, stealing the purchaser’s funds.
+The undelivered goods scam is when scammers sell essential goods online and allow people to purchase them.
+The buyer then puts in their financial information and purchases the product, but yet doesn’t receive the said product.
+The scammer then takes the money that was used to purchase the product and doesn’t send anything in return, stealing the purchaser’s funds.